cepdnaclk/e16-4yp-Food-Recommendation-System-Using-Machine-Learning-for-Diabetic-Patients/README.md

-## Food Recommendation System Using Machine Learning for Diabetic Patients in Sri Lanka
+## Food Recommendation System Using Machine Learning for Diabetic Patients

 ### Aim of the Project